 2017 Colorado Recreational Trails Committee Vacancies Announcement and Application

-If you are interested in serving on the Colorado Recreational Trails Committee, please complete the Committee application and submit it to firstname.lastname@example.org on or before close of business, June 2, 2017.
+If you are interested in serving on the Colorado Recreational Trails Committee, please complete the Committee application and submit it to firstname.lastname@example.org.
 Candidates are invited to submit a resume with their application as an option.
 To be considered, applicants must reside in Congressional District 6.

 The roles of the Recreational Trails Committee (RTC) are to: